OSGeo/gdal/gdal/doc/source/programs/gdaldem.rst

 .. option:: -combined

-    (starting with GDAL 1.10) combined shading, a combination of slope and oblique shading.
+    combined shading, a combination of slope and oblique shading.

 .. option:: -multidirectional

-    (starting with GDAL 2.2) multidirectional shading, a combination of hillshading illuminated from 225 deg, 270 deg, 315 deg, and 360 deg azimuth.
+    multidirectional shading, a combination of hillshading illuminated from 225 deg, 270 deg, 315 deg, and 360 deg azimuth.

+    .. versionadded:: 2.2

 .. option:: -igor

-    (starting with GDAL 3.0) shading which tries to minimize effects on other map features beneath.
+    shading which tries to minimize effects on other map features beneath.
 Can't be used with -alt option.

+    .. versionadded:: 3.0

 Multidirectional hillshading applies the formula of http://pubs.usgs.gov/of/1992/of92-422/of92-422.pdf.